seanohollaren/walmart-stock-bot/readme.md

 To test the lambda locally before deploying, invoke the function with:

-`serverless invoke local --function heartbeat`
+`serverless invoke local --function checkStock`

 <br>

 To test the live function after it has been deployed to AWS, invoke it with:

-`serverless invoke --function heartbeat`
+`serverless invoke --function checkStock`

 <br>